jaehee99/CSC_485_Music_Project/README.md

 #### Goal of our project:
 - Create a interactive visualization that is aesthetically pleasing and multifacted.
 - Make a project that users can grasp the flow of music genre over time.
-- Create a project that explores how the trends of music have been changed according to certain cultural events.
-The goal of this project is to help the users connect this visualization to the certain cultural events that affected the music trends.
+- This project can help users learn how music trends have changed with specific cultural events.
+The goal of the project is to help users connect music trends with specific cultural events through this visualization.

 ## 1. Project title & Team Information